 - From the terminal, locate the OktaAgentService.exe.instances.config file for each AD agent server:

 C:\Program Files (x86)\Okta\Okta AD Agent\OktaAgentService.exe.config

-Open the 'OktaAgentService.exe.config' file in a suitable text editor program and then locate the following line:
+Open the 'OktaAgentService.exe.config' file in a text editor and then locate the following entry:

 <add key="PollingThreads" value="2" />